 The longer you are able to keep your surgery site out of direct sunlight, in addition to always applying a high SPF broad action sunscreen, the better your wound will heal.
 When you commit to a cosmetic surgery procedure, you must pay close attention to your surgeon’s aftercare instructions.
 Your final transformation will be as much a result of your own dutifulness as your medical professional’s skill.

 One of the possibilities with any operation that involves an incision is that the recovery process might not go to plan.
 Sometimes the body’s own healing mechanisms can malfunction, resulting in a raised, red appearance that is known as a hypertrophic scar.
 This kind of reaction can also sometimes be caused by pressure or tension on the site of the incision.
 This could result from activity or clothing, particularly if you’ve just undergone surgery such as a tummy tuck.

 In the winter, most people are less active than during the summer months, and less tempted to put their bodies through physical stress.
 When the climate is warmer, you might also opt for tighter clothing than the loose layers that are common in autumn and winter.
 These small differences can play a big role in the successful healing of your surgical procedure and can help you to achieve your desired result.

 While there are numerous benefits to opting for cosmetic surgery during the winter months, it’s important to also pay attention to a few of the negative effects that colder weather can have on your results.
 This way, if you opt for surgery then, you can prepare for these effects well in advance.

-Overall, the winter is an ideal time to opt for a cosmetic surgery procedure.
+Could the cold weather have an effect on your cosmetic surgery results?
+Overall, winter is an ideal time to opt for a cosmetic surgery procedure.
 With a little careful planning and self-care, you can capitalise on the cold weather and lack of sunlight to ensure that your body heals quickly and efficiently.
-If you’re interested in a New Year procedure, give us a call today.
+If you’re interested in a procedure around the winter holidays, make sure to consult a medical professional.